blockwise-direct-search/bds_matlab/README.md

 setup
 ```

 If the above succeeds, then the package `bds` is installed and ready to use.
-Try `help bds.m` for more information.
+Try `help bds` for more information.

 We do not support MATLAB R2017a or earlier.
 If there exists any problems, please open an issue by
 https://github.com/blockwise-direct-search/bds/issues.